mikeyparker/edgist/content/posts/how-I-mistook-silence-for-the-drug/index.md

   - reinvention
 ---

-> "Morphine and the Myth of Stillness"
+> Morphine and the Myth of Stillness

 _A beautiful piece of street graffiti snapped in Bristol while visiting Universities with my daughter_
 ![Youthful, lost, carrying their own weight](IMG_3700.jpeg)